dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/advanced.md

 ---
-title: "Tutorial: Learn about advanced EF Core scenarios for an ASP.NET Core MVC web app"
+title: "Tutorial: Learn about advanced scenarios - ASP.NET MVC with EF Core"
 description: "This tutorial introduces useful topics for going beyond the basics of developing ASP.NET Core web apps that use Entity Framework Core."
 author: rick-anderson
 ms.author: tdykstra